Blog

 Swallowing and Nutrition Risks

-Dysphagia following stroke creates silent aspiration risk — food or liquid entering the airway without the survivor or family recognizing it.
-This can lead to aspiration pneumonia, which is a leading cause of post-stroke mortality.
-Recognizing dysphagia warning signs and managing nutrition safely requires clinical training.
+Dysphagia after stroke creates silent aspiration risk — food or liquid entering the airway without the survivor or family recognizing it.
+This can lead to aspiration pneumonia, a leading cause of post-stroke mortality.
+Recognizing dysphagia warning signs and managing nutrition safely requires clinical training that most families do not have.

 Emotional and Behavioral Changes

-Post-stroke depression affects roughly one-third of survivors.
+Post-stroke depression affects roughly one in three survivors.
 Pseudobulbar affect — involuntary laughing or crying — can be frightening for families who interpret it as mental deterioration.
-These neurological changes are real, they are not the patient "giving up," and they require patient, informed caregiving that understands the brain-behavior connection.
+These are neurological conditions, not signs that the patient is giving up.
+They require patient, informed caregiving that understands the brain-behavior connection.

 Caregiver Burnout

-Family caregivers who provide high-intensity care without respite suffer elevated rates of depression, anxiety, and physical illness.
-Caregiver burnout is not a failure of love — it is a predictable physiological response to sustained, high-stress work without adequate rest.
-It is also one of the most common reasons stroke survivors end up in facilities when they could have remained at home.
+Family caregivers providing high-intensity care without respite suffer elevated rates of depression, anxiety, and physical illness.
+Caregiver burnout is not a failure of love — it is a predictable response to sustained, high-stress work without adequate rest.
+It is also one of the most common reasons stroke survivors end up in facilities like Advanced Rehabilitation & Healthcare of Burleson or Burleson Nursing & Rehabilitation Center when they could have remained at home.

 RN-Led Care Plans

-Every client's care begins with a comprehensive assessment conducted by a Registered Nurse Director of Nursing.
-The RN evaluates the survivor's functional level, identifies safety risks in the home environment, reviews the discharge medication regimen, and develops an individualized care plan.
-Care is then delivered by CNAs, HHAs, and LVNs working under that RN's direct supervision.
+Every client's care begins with a comprehensive assessment by a Registered Nurse Director of Nursing.
+The RN evaluates the survivor's functional level, identifies home safety risks, reviews the discharge medication regimen, and develops an individualized care plan.
 This clinical hierarchy — not just a checklist — is what Joint Commission Accreditation reflects.
+Care plans are updated as the survivor's condition changes.

 Skilled Nursing Services at Home

-For survivors who require clinical intervention beyond personal care, BrightStar Care of Burleson offers skilled nursing services that bring hospital-level clinical capability into the home:
+For stroke survivors who require clinical intervention beyond personal care, our skilled nursing services bring hospital-level capability into the home:

-• Wound care and wound assessment — particularly relevant for survivors with limited mobility or pressure injury risk
+• Wound care and wound assessment — especially important for survivors with limited mobility and pressure injury risk

 • Medication management and administration, including anticoagulant monitoring and coordination with the prescribing physician